yilin-zhang/G9Synth/README.md

 There are 4 gain controls for the 4 oscillators, and 3 pitch shift controls for sin wave, sawtooth wave, and square wave.
 For SVF, there is a filter type menu, and 3 knobs for filter cutoff, resonance, and mix.
 For delay effect, there are 3 knobs for time, feedback and mix.
 For vibrato effect, there are be 3 knobs for depth, frequency and mix.
 Similar parameter layout will be applied to the ring modulator.
 A .wav file input will be required for the impulse response.
 System gain is also configurable.

 ## How to run it
-Download your desired format of our most recent release to the custom plug-in folder of your DAW, and start playing!
+Download your desired format of our most recent release at https://github.com/yilin-zhang/G9Synth/releases to the custom plug-in folder of your DAW, and start playing!

 ![Release](https://user-images.githubusercontent.com/70708796/117074450-548c8580-ad01-11eb-864b-83c94bb48671.png)

-### Troubleshooting